vuejs/rfcs/active-rfcs/0022-router-merge-meta-routelocation.md

 })
 ```

-My proposal is to merge all matched routes meta, from parent to child so we can do `to.matched.requiresAuth`.
+My proposal is to merge all matched routes meta, from parent to child so we can do `to.meta.requiresAuth`.
 I believe this is what Nuxt does but I couldn't find a link in the docs.

 # Basic example